10:32 11 August 2016

 Changes to ticketing policy are announced well in advance but are rarely implemented mid-season.
 It is not the policy of the club to undertake research on the design of new strips.
 Strips are not changed every season but usually every other season and the home strip is always based upon the club's traditional colours of red and white.

 At least 50% of tickets to each game will be made available to non-season ticket holders.
-The club provides a dedicated 'Family Stand' for the exclusive use of families and children, plus dedicated areas for disabled supporters and their carers.
-Our disabled liaison officer is Paul Roberts, he can be contacted for further details.
 We do not consider that any of our seats offer restricted viewing and therefore no reduction in prices applies.

 From time to time the club reserves the right to offer promotional ticket prices in relation to specific matches.
 The intention with these promotions is to encourage more people to attend matches.

-Priority on tickets for away matches is to season ticket holders who may have to also prove that they have also attended specific away fixtures, travel club members and sponsors.
+Priority on tickets for away matches is to season ticket holders, travel club members and sponsors.
 The price of these tickets is determined by the home club.
 Tickets for cup competitions are normally but not exclusively priced as per league fixtures.
 However, the club reserves the right to alter ticket prices for specific cup matches.
 Ticket allocations will be carried out as per away matches above.

 If a match is postponed before kick-off, ticket holders are entitled to free admission to the rearranged game.
 If a match is abandoned after kick-off, spectators are entitled to half-price admission to the rearranged game.

-For certain matches at which a lower than average attendances is expected, the club reserves the right to open only certain sections of The Abbey Business Stadium.
-Information regarding variances in pricing and those sections of The Abbey Business Stadium to be opened will be made available on the official website and distributed to the local media for use.
+For certain matches at which a lower than average attendances is expected, the club reserves the right to open only certain sections of the ground.
+Information regarding variances in pricing and those sections of the ground to be opened will be made available on the official website and distributed to the local media for use.
 The club is not responsible for the usage or otherwise of this information by the local media.

 Accommodation of visiting supporters